vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 9

-thā-jñāna and viparīta-jñāna are avoided (which would) otherwise vitiate the definition.

-Samsaya or Doubt is the apperception of mutually contradicting attributes in a thing (dharmi) to be apprehended.
-For example, the doubt whether a long-looking or erect object is post or person.

-Anyathā-jśāna or Wrong Apprehension is the mistaken apperception of one attribute for another.
-For example, the proposition which ascribes the agency in the real agent, soul, as due to illusion.
-(This is dharma-viparyāsa).

-Viparita-jñāna or Reversed Apprehension is the mistaken apperception of one thing itself for another.
-(For example the mistaking of the post itself for the person).
-(This is dharmi- viparyāsa).

 A definition (or sign of a thing) has three faults, (1) a-vyāpti, (2) ati-vyāpti and (3) a-sam- bhava".
 A-vyāpti or non-pervasion is the non- existence of the sign" (or definition) in the thing signified" (or to be defined).
 Ati-vyāpti